SoftUni-Internal/interactive-content/EN/01-More-OOP-Concepts/07-Homework.md

 Print the output in the format **"Card name: ACE of SPADES; Card power: 53".**

 ## Note
 Try using the enumeration types you have created in the previous problems but extending them with constructors and methods.

 Try using the `Enum.valueOf()`.

 ## Submit

-Submit .zip
+You must submit your solution in the form of a `.zip` archive.

-## Examples
+# Examples
 | **Input** | **Output** |
 | --- | --- |
 | TWO | Card name: TWO of CLUBS; Card power: 2 |